ankitsingh1492/Android_Google_CodeLabs/guess-it/README.md

 * Have factory construct ViewModel with constructor parameter.
 * Add ViewModel Factory when using ViewModelProviders.
 * Need when we need a value right when a viewmodel is initialized.

+# Learning 4

+* Data binding.

+ViewModel can communicate directly to the view.